daniel1uno/Anonymize_panoramic_images/README.md

 To detect faces retinaface is used: https://github.com/serengil/retinaface.git To detect License plates a yolov4 detector was trained, the training dataset is composed of many images of colombian license plates. keep in mind this model was specifically trained for panoramic images
-(usually license plates are very low resolution on this kind of photos) weights can be downloaded from here https://drive.google.com/drive/folders/1QWFvzb9p7KGFKpu3VcCRgD4R1X67-1_l?usp=sharing
+(usually license plates are very low resolution on this kind of photos) weights can be downloaded from https://drive.google.com/drive/folders/1n2OlHZDi2PuUfFnQ54wMMr2sB3clZXsQ?usp=sharing

  #Structure: